Your boatyard, your peak summer, and your care roster do not fit one off-the-shelf ERP

 Exactly what you get

 You get one ledger that holds Mandurah's three rhythms: a slipway and pen scheduler that respects tide, draft and cradle, a seasonal capacity layer that knows January is not July, and a maintenance backlog you can sequence instead of carry in a notebook.
 Finance closes once across marine, tour and care takings.
-Pair it with your field service management software for the mobile tradies, your inventory management software for the chandlery, and your business intelligence dashboards so the three share one product and finance spine.
+Pair it with your field service management software for the mobile tradies, your inventory management software for the chandlery, and your business intelligence (BI) dashboards so the three share one product and finance spine.

 How to choose a developer in Mandurah